Aweh! Beers are back, summer is coming and seeing your mates is officially legal again…that means, it’s braai time!

 Don’t get us wrong, few things in life can compare to a juicy, sizzlin’ worsie straight from the flames, but why not up your braai game a bit?

-Add a little fuel to the fire and spice things up on your Weber with these baller recipes that are guaranteed to take your braai-cred to the next level.
+Add a little fuel to the fire and spice things up on your Weber with these Braai Recipe Ideas from a pro that are guaranteed to take your braai-cred to the next level.